5ony/OBSWebSocketAHK/README.md

 [example-change-text.ahk](example-change-text.ahk)

-You have to have a "TextItem" on your active scene for this to work.
+You have to have a Text (GDI+) scene item renamed to "TextItem" on your active scene for this to work.
 Of course it can be renamed to anything you like, but adjust the code for the change.

 ```